bhyland95/Quiz/README.md

 This is a timed quiz on javaScipt fundamentals.
 The quiz consist of 5 multiple choice questions.
 You have 60 seconds to answer the questions.
 If you get a questions wrong, 12 seconds will be deducted from your time.

 Your final score is your time remaining after answering all 5 questions.
+At the end of the quiz, you have the opportunity to enter in your initials and save your score.

 Here is a link to the quiz:  https://bhyland95.github.io/Quiz/